kelsiwest-binf/kelsiwest-binf.github.io/_posts/2024-09-16-How-Well-Will-LinkedIn-AIHawk-Work.md

 description: Let's try out an AI developed by feder-cr to auto-fill and apply to jobs in LinkedIn!
 ---

-<p class="intro"><span class="dropcap">HOWDY!</span> My friend and AI Engineer, Alex Jacobs, forwarded me this repo that uses AI to auto-fill and apply to jobs in LinkedIn. </p>
+<p class="intro"><span class="dropcap">M</span>y friend and AI Engineer, Alex Jacobs, forwarded me this repo that uses AI to auto-fill and apply to jobs in LinkedIn. </p>

 ---
 #### LinkedIn AIHawk